tomhillman/CATDocs/en/installation/README.md

 <h1 id="my-header">Hello World</h1>

-# If you're doing the tutorial at home
+# If you're doing the tutorial at home TEST

 If you're doing the tutorial at home, not at one of the [Django Girls events](https://djangogirls.org/events/), you can completely skip this chapter now and go straight to the [How the Internet works](../how_the_internet_works/README.md) chapter.